MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/12-use-business-insights-agent.md

 1. The **Northwind Business Insights** **Agent** should still be open in your Microsoft Edge browser after you completed the prior task.

 2. Using the agent, ask various questions about Northwind Traders’ performance, forecasts, and risks.
 Use any of the following questions as a starting point, and feel free to create your own.
-While answers might vary, the types of answers you can expect are provided so that you can verify the accuracy of the agent.
+While individual responses might vary, sample answers are provided to help you verify the agent’s accuracy.

     > [!NOTE:]
     > Business insights provided by the agent may vary.
 The examples provided here are representative of the types of insights you should expect to see.